IA v. Karina Cooper: Widow’s Words Murder Trial

 • Michelle Wilson, Ryan Cooper’s older sister, testified about her work as the accountant/bookkeeper for the family business, Cooper Farms.

-• Wilson said there were interests Karina wanted to pursue that Ryan didn’t agree with, such as remodeling their house or getting a second home.
+• Wilson said there were interests that Karina wanted to pursue, which Ryan disagreed with, such as remodeling their house or getting a second home.

 DAY 3 – 7/7/25